LGBTQ history in Switzerland: 1940s: Exemption from punishment and retreat

 In 1942, during the Second World War, the first Swiss penal code came into force after 24 years of preparation.
 Article 194 only penalised acts with "underaged persons of the same sex older than sixteen years".
 Since the age of majority was 21 in Switzerland at the time, in effect this meant that same-sex sexual acts between adults aged 21 and older were legalised.
 However, Article 191 legalised different-sex acts from the age of 16 and older, thus leading to a discriminatory, unequal age of consent.

-Due to the barbarism in Europe and the new freedom in Switzerland, Zurich rose in importance as a European gay capital.
+Due to the Nazi occupation in Europe and the new freedom in Switzerland, Zurich rose in importance as a European gay capital.

 With the decriminalization of homosexuality, the combative tone of the magazine Human Rights began to soften.
 In 1942, the new editor Karl Meier renamed the magazine «Der Kreis/Le Cercle» (The Circle), and turned it into a culture magazine, now only targeted to gay men.
 His Der Kreis (The Circle) club organised parties several times a year.
 Both the bi-monthly magazine and the parties were known throughout Europe.